HOA Rules and Regulations

 D. For Sale Signs: An Owner or an Owner’s realtor may display no more than one (1) professional “For Sale” sign on a Lot (two signs may be installed, one on each street, If the property is bordered by two streets).

 ii.
 “For Sale” signs must be 12 X 18 inches, and made of a durable corrugated plastic.
 The background color is a walnut brown with ivory letters.
-The signage consists of the AP emblem and “FOR SALE”, and the option of including Owner’s or selling agent’s telephone number below.
+The signage consists of the AP emblem centered over the words “FOR SALE”, and the option of including the Lot number and/or Owner’s or selling agent’s telephone number below.
 The stand shall be black metal.
 It is the Lot Owner’s or Broker’s responsibility to purchase and maintain the sign(s).

 E. Open House Signs.
 Open house signage is limited to “Open House” directional sign(s) and a standard sign by the owner’s realtor.
 These signs may be placed 1 hour prior to the event and must be removed within 1 hour after the event.